Adult Child/Dead Child

 The Fall of the House of Usher

-A new solo version of the extraordinary opera written by Van Der Graaf Generator frontman Peter Hammill based upon the Edgar Allan Poe classic and performed by 2009 Busker of the year Jamie West
+A new solo version of the extraordinary opera written by Van Der Graaf Generator frontman Peter Hammill with libretto by Chris Judge Smith based upon the Edgar Allan Poe classic and performed by 2009 Busker of the year Jamie West

 Martha Gellhorn Troubles Seen